Add like

 Growth Hormone Dosing Estimations Based on Body Weight Versus Body Surface Area.

-METHODS: The retrospective study included 60 children from two different centers, aged 1-18 years, with the diagnosis of idiopathic isolated growth hormone deficiency(IGHD).
-BW-based dosing in mcg/kg/day, which is routinely employed in our clinical practice, was converted to BSA in mg/m2 /day to determine the equivalent amounts of the given rhGH.
-Those with a BSA-to-BW ratio of more than 1 were allocated to the "relatively higher-dosed group", while the remaining patients were assigned to the "relatively lower-dosed" group.
-Patients with a height gain greater than 0.5 standard deviation (SD) score at the end of one year were classified as the height at goal (HAG), whereas those with a height gain of less than 0.5 SD score were assigned as the height not at goal (NHAG).
+METHODS: The retrospective study included children diagnosed with idiopathic isolated growth hormone deficiency.
+BW-based dosing in mcg/kg/day was converted to BSA in mg/m2/day to determine the equivalent amounts of the given rhGH.
+Those with a BW-to-BSA ratio of more than 1 were allocated to the “relatively over-dosed group”, while the remaining patients with a ratio of less than 1 were assigned to the “relatively under-dosed” group.
+Patients with a height gain greater than 0.5 standard deviation score (SDS) at the end of one year were classified as the height gain at goal (HAG), whereas those with a height gain of less than 0.5 SDS were assigned as the height gain not at goal (NHAG).

 Full text links